KostadinovK/Kostadin-Kostadinov-employees/README.md

 # Kostadin-Kostadinov-employees

-Example CSV files with data can be found in the solution folder.
+Example CSV files with data can be found in the first `Employees` folder.

 employees.csv